Helping Authors Write Their Query Letters

 Influences

-You might also want to mention in your query letter any writers who have influenced you.
-Avoid listing all your favourite authors or stating that you think you’re going to be the next J.K.
-Rowling or E.L.
-James (if you’re aspiring to be the next E.L.
-James, please leave my website immediately and never return).
-Instead, make it relevant to your book.
 For example, ‘I admire Angela Carter’s rococo style and the way she plays with ambiguity to intrigue the reader, and I have tried to capture a similar tone in my novel.’

-Paragraph 3: About you, the author
+Paragraph 3: About the author

 Basic facts

-Provide a little information about yourself – your age, occupation and any interesting details.
-For example, ‘I’m a stay-at-home dad in my early thirties who paints skateboards for a living.’
-Keep in mind that this kind of information might seem boring to you, but could be interesting to someone else – especially if the subject matter of your book provides a dramatic contrast to a conventional lifestyle.
+Keep in mind that this kind of information might seem boring to the author, but could be interesting to someone else – especially if the subject matter of their book provides a dramatic contrast to a conventional lifestyle.

 Relevant qualifications